ainsleydev/mondu-trade-woocommerce/README.md

 ---

+### How do I know what the status is of a customer?

+---

+### Will Mondu email the customer after a Trade Account has been applied for?

+---

 ### How can I run actions when a buyer status has changed?

 There are 4 different actions you can latch onto when Mondu replies with an update after a customer has applied for a